nicholaswkc34/selenium-loadable-component/README.md

 You are observing a sample github project that should demonstrate you power of Selenide.
 Please find 2 different implementations of the same test.

-1. With Selenium webdriver [LoadableComponent](https://code.google.com/p/selenium/wiki/LoadableComponent) - see package `src/test/java/selenium_loadable_component`
+1. With Selenium [LoadableComponent](https://code.google.com/p/selenium/wiki/LoadableComponent) - see package `src/test/java/selenium_loadable_component`
 2. With [Selenide](http://selenide.org/) - see package `src/test/java/selenide`

 ### Results